CebolaLab/RNA-seq/README.md

 > Index the reference genome

 Set --sjdbOverhang to your maximum read length -1.
 The indexing also requires a file containing gene annotation, which comes in a `gtf` format.
 For example, ENCODE provides a gtf file with GRCh38 annotations, containing gencode gene coordinates, along with UCSC tRNAs and a PhiX spike-in.
-This file (ENCFF159KBI) can be downloaded [here](https://www.encodeproject.org/files/ENCFF159KBI/).
+Here, we use `gencode.v35.annotation.gtf` as the most recent gene annotation file.
 The user should aim to use the most up-to-date reference files, while ensuring that the format is the same as the reference genome.
 For example, UCSC uses the 'chr1, chr2, chr3' naming convention, while ENSEMBL uses '1, 2, 3' etc. The files suggested here are compatible.

 ```
 GENOMEDIR=/path/to/indexed/genome

-STAR --runThreadN 4 --runMode genomeGenerate --genomeDir $GENOMEDIR --genomeFastaFiles $GENOMEDIR/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna --sjdbGTFfile ENCFF159KBI.gtf --sjdbOverhang readlength -1
+STAR --runThreadN 4 --runMode genomeGenerate --genomeDir $GENOMEDIR --genomeFastaFiles $GENOMEDIR/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna --sjdbGTFfile gencode.v35.annotation.gtf --sjdbOverhang readlength -1
 ```

 > Carry out the alignment